Choosing High Volume Foods to Eat More and Weigh Less

 If you’re seeing a registered dietitian nutritionist for your diabetes, you will probably learn ways to add more low-energy density foods to your diet.

 - Energy density is defined as the amount of energy (calories) in a specific amount of food.

 - High-energy density foods have a concentrated amount of calories per bite (think chocolate chips)

 - Low-energy density, high-volume foods are foods that have fewer calories per gram than their high-energy density counterparts (think fruits and vegetables)

-Low-energy density, high volume foods to eat more of:
+Eat more low-energy density, high volume foods

 - broth based soups

 - whole grains

 - low-fat dairy